isweluiz/k8s-nginx-example/README.md

 minikube service nginx --url
 ```

 Open the resulting URL in your favorite browser.
+Also use the browser's
+developer tools to see the HTTP requests and responses in the browser.

 ## Uninstallion